FH Awareness Day takes place on September 24, 2020

 How can FH be treated?

-While many people with high cholesterol who don’t have FH can reduce their heart disease risk through diet and lifestyle changes alone, if someone has FH, it is crucial that they take cholesterol-lowering medications.
+While many people with high cholesterol who don’t have FH can reduce their heart disease risk through diet and lifestyle changes alone, those with FH must take cholesterol-lowering medications.
 The most widely used medications are known as statins, however there are others such as ezetimibe and PCSK9s, learn more.
 Your doctor will discuss the best treatment plan for you.